Table Of Contents

 What Does Amazon EC2 Do?

 Amazon EC2 provides scalable compute capacity whenever your workload requires it.
-EC2 provides a variety of CPU, RAM, storage, and networking configurations (instance types) for your virtual servers (instances).
+It also offers a variety of CPU, RAM, storage, and networking configurations (instance types) for your virtual servers (instances).

 EC2 enables you to rent nearly unlimited virtual server capacity on-demand rather than provisioning excess resources in anticipation of unexpected spikes in traffic or workload.